tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 When the BFT threshold is $60$%, the probability decreases from $0.63$ to approximately $0.59$, where it remains constant.

 When the BFT threshold is $65$% and $67$%, the probability decreases from $0.38$ and tends to zero.
-Thus, in order to ensure a low probability, the BFT threshold needs to be higher than $60$%.
+This confirms the BFT threshold of $67$% as per literature.

 #### **Variation of Total Number of Nodes with Committee Size 10**